-A huge kettle of raptors started up, mainly Eurasian Griffons with a Black Vulture and Red Kite thrown in.
+A huge kettle of raptors started up, mainly Eurasian Griffons with a Black Vulture and Red Kite joining the usual blacks.
 We stopped by the White-headed Duck spot delighted to find a couple of spanky males and a female drifting behind the reeds.

 |White-headed Duck (taken in Malaga)|